 User Management

-If you are developing an application that supports multiple users, it's crucial to ensure that each user's session and memories are isolated.
-By separating user sessions, you can prevent the mixing of user data, which is particularly important for maintaining data privacy and providing a personalized experience for each user.
-Why is this important?
+If you are developing an application that supports multiple users, it's crucial to ensure that each user's session and memories are isolated, with granular access.

 By default, the Cat requires a unique user identifier to associate sessions and memory data with individual users.